Nestled in the heart of San Antonio, our building has a rich and vibrant community history!

 The building remained a residential home until the early 1930s when it was converted into a small business.
 The type of business is unknown, but shortly after, the building was transformed into a soap factory.
 The original wood floors were covered with our current concrete floors and a drainage system was built into the floors, allowing for easy clean up at the factory.

 In 1945, our building made its debut as a veterinary hospital.
 Purchased by Dr. John N. McCamish, Sr, our building became the very first exclusively small animal veterinary hospital in San Antonio city limits.
 Dr. John N. McCamish, Sr greatly extended the size of the building by adding the entire back half of the hospital.
-A large portion of the building is built with brick, all of which was added to the property in 1960, nearly 100 years after the building was originally constructed!
+A large portion of the building is built of brick, all of which was added to the property in 1960, nearly 100 years after the building was originally constructed!
 The hospital flourished as a companion animal hospital for nearly 40 years.